icinganalysis/icinganalysis.github.io/content/Implementation of multicylinders cylinders.md

 It seems rather optimistic to report the drop radius to one one-hundredth of a micrometer.
 Estimating the accuracy of the multicyinder method will be a recurring theme in the publications on meteorology and icing instruments.

+#Code implementation of the multicylinder drop size analysis

-Fortunately, this laborious process is implemented in the file multicylinder.py.
+Fortunately, this laborious process is implemented in the file "multicylinder.py" [^2].
 The determination of the best fit Κφ value and distribution type is also automated.
 When the drop size is calculated with the automated process, the MVD calculated was 16.5 micrometer, so the drop radius was 8.25 micrometer, which compares well to Langmuir and Blodgett value of 8.33 micrometer.